stwalsh4118/clio/docs/api-specs/cursor/cursor-api.md

 - Sessions are grouped by project - project detection (task 2-7) provides project name
 - Session manager persists state across application restarts
 - All components include comprehensive error handling and logging for stable operation
+- Capture service orchestrates all components and integrates with daemon lifecycle